 "I saw how powerful her story was, and I was like, wow, we need to use our voice now more than ever," Cruz said.
 "I just want to talk about what I believe in: the environment, women's rights, immigration reform, prison reform.
 Our president now was a celebrity, why is his opinion more important than mine?"

-Phoebe Robinson of 2 Dope Queens explained how curating a comedy show that centers people "who aren't straight white dudes" allows for the dissemination of viewpoints too often ignored by mainstream media.
+explained how curating a comedy show that centers people "who aren't straight white dudes" allows for the dissemination of viewpoints too often ignored by mainstream media.
 Instead of marginalized identities being the butt of the joke — as they often are in popular culture — they are supported and respected on her show.
+2 Dope Queens

 "We come from a personal place, so the personal is automatically political to us," Robinson said.
 For example, talking about black hair and going to Billy Joel concerts helps breaks down stereotypes about women of color, she told the crowd.
 The audience laughed, but her point was received.
 Creating art that can help humanize and diversify our understandings of those different from us is revolutionary work.

 Cliteracy project Sophia Wallace made a powerful statement about how artists can drive the conversation instead of merely reacting to oppressive narratives.
 She raised the example of the SlutWalk and the Nasty Women art show, both named in response to men denigrating women with derogatory language.